CNES/Pandora_libSGM/README.md

 ## Documentation

-To build documentation, `doxygen` must be installed on your system.
+To build library documentation, `doxygen` must be installed on your system.

 Then install dependencies with `pip install .[docs]`.

-Go in `doc` directory and run `make html` to generate html documentation.
+Go in `docs` directory and run `make html` to generate html documentation.

 You can serve generated documentation locally with `make serve` and open your webbrowser at [https://0.0.0.0:8000/](https://0.0.0.0:8000/).